ProDataLab/cbp/README.md

       - head        *Component
       - tail        *Component

+    - Socket
+      - id            Id
+      - url           string
+      - socketType    string
+      - transportType string
+      - sendChannel   []byte chan
+      - recvChannel   []byte chan

+  - Interface
+    - NewComposite
+      - CreateComponent ~ calls newComponent
+      - CreateConnection ~ calls newConnection

 # Component Repository

   - it is important that the author information of the orignal code be maintained
+  - the repository Component item will contain:
-  - the repository item will contain:
+  - the repository Composite item will contain:

   - The following tools are required
     - github client